yasis12/weekend-salary-calculator/INSTRUCTIONS.md

 # Weekend Challenge: JavaScript Salary Calculator
 Create an application that records employee salaries and adds salaries up to report monthly costs.

+> NOTE: We are expecting a minimum of 8 commits for this assignment.

 ## Topics Covered
 - JavaScript
 - Selectors, appending to the DOM, and event handling